widdix/s3-getobject-accelerator/README.md

 # S3 GetObject Accelerator

-Get large objects from S3 by using parallel byte-range fetches to improve performance.
+Get large objects from S3 by using parallel byte-range fetches/parts to improve performance.

 Install: